-Janel Hanmer, MD, PhD, is an Assistant Professor of Medicine, the Medical Director of the UPMC Patient Reported Outcomes Center, and the Assistant Dean of Medical Student Research.
+Janel Hanmer, MD, PhD, is an Associate Professor of Medicine, the Medical Director of the UPMC Patient Reported Outcomes Center, and the Assistant Dean of Medical Student Research.
 Her research is mostly methodological, working on establishing national normative values for health measures, evaluating the effects of mode of administration, and testing different methods to model populations with multiple health conditions.
 Dr. Hanmer’s recent work has been focused on developing a new health utility score for the Patient-Reported Outcomes Measurement Information System (PROMIS).
 This work combines item response theory and econometric theory.
 The resulting PROMIS-Preference (PROPr) score is now being evaluated for population health monitoring and longitudinal validity.
 In addition, Dr. Hanmer is the Medical Director for Patient Reported Outcomes at UPMC.
 In this role, she evaluates the impact and use of patient reported outcomes in clinical settings.
 Students who work with her often use these data in projects that describe the health-related quality of life of clinical samples.

 Education & Training

 - BS, Carnegie Mellon University, 1999

 - PhD, University of Wisconsin - Madison, 2007

 - MD, University of Wisconsin - Madison, 2010

 - Residency (Internal Medicine), University of Iowa Hospitals and Clinics, 2013

 Hanmer J, Lawrence WF, Anderson JP, Kaplan RM, Fryback DG.
 Report of nationally representative values for the non-institutionalized U.S. adult population for 7 health-related quality of life scores.
 Medical Decision Making.
 2006;26(4):391-400.